-Paragraphs 18-19 above were added to the OECD Commentary in order to provide guidance and examples of when the home office of an employee could constitute a PE of an enterprise.
+EXPLANATION: Paragraphs 18 and 19 above is one of the Commentary changes that WP1 had developed before the Action 7 work began.
+The intent of the paragraphs is to provide guidance including through an example of when the home office of an employee could constitute a PE of an enterprise.